b-goberdhan/LivelyJS/README.md

  - Can animate css styling such as `border-radius`, `width`, `height`, `opacity` etc.
  - Can animate css translates which includes: `rotate`, `translateX`, `translateY`, `scaleX`, `scaleY`, `skewX`, `skewY` .

-## Coming soon in v2.2.0:
+## New in in v2.1.0:
  - Animating color
- - Adding custom easing
+ - Adding custom easing functions
+ - Have easing per property.